The first woman to sail around the world – Jeanne Baret’s biography by Danielle Clode: a case study in public history

 The Book II – Telling a biography within a biography

-The life and mysteries of Jeanne Barret – according to Dannielle Clode
+The life and mysteries of Jeanne Baret – according to Dannielle Clode

-Now let’s examine the life of Jeanne Barret, as Clode reconstructs it, regarding also the few primary sources available.
+Now let’s examine the life of Jeanne Baret, as Clode reconstructs it, regarding also the few primary sources available.

 From La Comelle to Toulon-Sur-Arroux